Advances and Challenges in Solar Flare Prediction: A Review: Data and Evaluation Metrics

 In this context, True Positive (TP) is defined as the correct classification of an actual positive sample.
 False Positive (FP) denotes the incorrect classification of a negative sample as positive.
 False Negative (FN) refers to the incorrect classification of a positive sample as negative, and True Negative (TN) indicates the correct classification of a negative sample.

-When the data is balanced, Accuracy (ACC) is commonly employed as a performance metric.
-However, in the context of imbalanced data, such as solar flare forecasting, alternative metrics like the True Skill Score (TSS), F1 Score, and Heidke Skill Score (HSS) are preferred for more robust model evaluation.
-Among these, the TSS is particularly noteworthy, as it combines the TPR and TNR to provide a comprehensive assessment of a model’s ability to correctly identify both positive and negative classes.
-The TSS ranges from –1 to 1, with 1 indicating perfect prediction, 0 corresponding to random prediction, and negative values denoting poor performance.
-Similarly, the F1 Score—defined as the harmonic mean of Precision and Recall—is widely employed in imbalanced classification tasks, as it effectively balances false positives and false negatives.
-The HSS, by contrast, measures performance relative to random prediction, with values spanning $[-\infty, 1]$, where 1 denotes perfect classification and values near zero or negative reflect poor performance.
-Notably, Bloomfield et al. (2012) \citep{bloomfield2012toward} recommended TSS over HSS as the more appropriate metric for flare forecasting applications.
+When the data are balanced, Accuracy (ACC) is commonly employed as a performance metric.
+However, in the context of imbalanced data, such as solar flare forecasting, alternative metrics including the True Skill Score (TSS), $F_1$ score, Heidke Skill Score (HSS), and the Matthews Correlation Coefficient (MCC) are generally preferred for more robust model evaluation.
+Among these, the TSS is suitable for model performance comparison because it does not depend on the positive/negative event ratio of the dataset.
+Once the same benchmark dataset can be used, fair comparisons using other metrics will also be possible.
+The TSS ranges from $-1$ to $1$, where 1 indicates perfect prediction, 0 corresponds to random prediction, and negative values denote poor performance.

+Similarly, the $F_1$ score—defined as the harmonic mean of Precision and Recall—is widely used in imbalanced classification tasks, as it balances false positives and false negatives.
+The HSS, by contrast, measures predictive skill relative to random chance, with values spanning $(-\infty, 1]$, where 1 denotes perfect classification and values near zero or negative indicate limited skill.
+Notably, Bloomfield et al. (2012) recommended TSS over HSS as a more appropriate metric for solar flare forecasting applications, owing to its reduced sensitivity to event imbalance \citep{bloomfield2012toward}.
+The MCC has also been suggested as a complementary metric for highly imbalanced flare prediction tasks, as it incorporates all entries of the confusion matrix and is less sensitive to class imbalance than accuracy-based measures \citep{Francisco_2025}.

+To systematically guide the selection of appropriate evaluation metrics based on specific data characteristics and forecasting scenarios, we summarize the recommended metrics in Table \ref{tab:metrics_guide}.
+As illustrated, when the dataset is relatively balanced, ACC serves as an intuitive measure of overall correctness.
+However, in typical solar flare datasets characterized by moderate to high class imbalance, TSS and HSS are the preferred standards for robust model benchmarking, as TSS is notably independent of the class imbalance ratio.
+For extremely imbalanced classification tasks, such as predicting rare X-class flares, the $F_1$ score and MCC are highly recommended because they comprehensively penalize false alarms and missed detections in the minority class.
+Finally, in real-world operational contexts, forecasters typically shift their focus to maximizing Recall (Probability of Detection) while strictly controlling the FAR, ensuring that major events are not missed without overwhelming the system with false alarms.